danny-hunt/linky/README.md

 ### Getting Started

 1. **Read the PRD**: Start by reading [PRD.md](./PRD.md) to understand all requirements
+2. **Configure API Keys**: Set up your API keys (see "API Key Configuration" below)
-2. **Follow technical constraints**: No LinkedIn API calls, DOM parsing only, Manifest V3
+3. **Follow technical constraints**: No LinkedIn API calls, DOM parsing only, Manifest V3
-3. **Reference PRD during development**: Check PRD.md for design decisions and requirements
+4. **Reference PRD during development**: Check PRD.md for design decisions and requirements

+### API Key Configuration

+The extension requires an OpenAI API key to generate message drafts.
+For local development and demos, you can hardcode your API key in `secrets.js` (this file is gitignored and will not be committed).

+**Setup Steps:**

+1. The `secrets.js` file already exists with placeholder values
+2. Open `secrets.js` and replace `'your-openai-api-key-here'` with your actual OpenAI API key
+3. Get your API key from: https://platform.openai.com/api-keys

+**Security Notes:**

+- `secrets.js` is gitignored and will never be committed to the repository
+- `secrets.example.js` is a template file that can be safely committed
+- The extension will first check `secrets.js` for the API key, then fall back to Chrome storage
+- For production use, consider using Chrome storage instead of hardcoded keys

 ### File Structure